-#35 The Power Of Positive Emotions On Your Well-Being And Those Around You (PDF)
+#35 The Power Of Positive Emotions On Your Well-Being And Those Around You (FREE DOWNLOAD)

 Numerous studies show that positive emotions improve your well-being and the well-being of those around you, but they also broaden our thinking.
 So this week I’ll explain why positive emotions are good for the health and resilience of your organisation and perhaps a key part of your board communication strategy.

 The Power Of Positive Emotions On Our Well-Being And Those Around Us

 My husband and I visited the Hiroshima Peace Memorial in Japan in 2006 and it had a profound effect on both of us.
 We came back to Australia wanting to share our experiences with family, but our visit to Japan wasn’t necessarily welcomed by my husband’s grandmother!

 Her father had unfortunately spent time in Changi Prison, which while located in Singapore was under Japanese occupation at the time of World War II.
 The horrors that he must have described have unfortunately forever impacted his daughter.

 She couldn’t for the life of her understand why we would want to visit Japan because she simply could not forgive the atrocities inflicted on her father.

 But forgiveness in positive psychology is most often viewed as a character strength and a virtue worth pursuing for everyone who desires a greater sense of wellbeing and that’s because forgiveness brings about positive emotions.

 When we bring more love, kindness, empathy and compassion into our life we open ourselves up to the wonderful effects that positive emotions have on our well-being and our resilience.

 The effects of positive emotions on our well-being is perhaps best captured in Barbara Fredrickson’s Broaden and Build Theory (Fredrickson, 2011).